OctopusDeploy/docs/docs/administration/workers/worker-pools.md

 ## Workers Q&A

-*I've added a worker to the default pool, won't that machine get overworked?*
+*I've added only a single worker to the default pool, won't that machine get overworked?*

 Your server has a task cap governing how many deployment tasks can run in parallel.
 Variable `Octopus.Action.MaxParallelism` then governs the amount of parallelism Octopus allows within a deployment task.
 The amount of work the built-in worker could be asked to do at once is governed by these two numbers.
 With external workers, it's the same, so a single external worker is only being asked to do the same amount of work the built-in was doing.
 However, workers does give you the capability to spread that work over a number of machines, and to scale up how much work is being done.